 Read More: How to Set and Reach Your Financial Goals

 Learning that more is just more and does not lead to happiness is a lesson all of us need to follow.
 Knowing that you can be happy with what you have allows you to feel content and happy.

 Read More: Determining Your Wants vs. Your Needs

 4. To give generously

-I am believer in the prophecy that you reap what you sew.
+I am a believer in the prophecy that you reap what you sew.
 That is true with the way we give unto others.
 We can help those in need and find that when we do, we are rewarded ten-fold through other blessings.

 6. To build your emergency fund

 If you don’t have one yet, you need one.
-What happens when the air conditioner decides to stop running.
-Or, how will you pay the deductible for your vehicle when you get rear ended at the stop light?
+What happens when the air conditioner decides to stop running?
+Or, how will you pay the deductible for your vehicle when you get rear-ended at the stop light?

-This is why you need an emergency fund.
+These are reasons why you need an emergency fund.
 You must have money available to cover those expenses, without worry that you will end up further in debt as a result.